selabhvl/dat250public/appassignments/appassignA.md

 ## Summary

-The design that you are to produce should contain:
+The design document that you are to produce should contain:

 1. A domain model for the application
 - Use case diagrams